Cognitive Biases in Business Decision Making

 The tendency to overestimate the likelihood of events based on how easily examples come to mind.

 Business Impact: Overreacting to recent or memorable events while underestimating more common but less salient risks.
 For example, investing heavily in cybersecurity after a high-profile breach while neglecting more common operational risks.
+This is where strategic thinking helps.

 Mitigation Strategy: Use data and statistics rather than anecdotes when assessing probabilities.
 Implement systematic risk assessment frameworks.